eclipse-set/set/BUILD_INSTRUCTIONS.md

 5. Import projects from `java/` via File -> Import -> Existing Projects into Workspace
 6. Import the Checkstyle configuration from `releng/eclipse/checkstyle.xml` via Window -> Preferences -> Checkstyle
 7. Import the Java formatter configuration from `releng/eclipse/java-formatter.xml` via Window -> Preferences -> Java -> Code Style -> Formatter
+8. Set maven setting file to the setting, which contain above server setting `Window -> Preferences -> Maven -> User Settings`
-8. Set the target platform in `org.eclipse.set.releng.target` by opening the file `org.eclipse.set.releng.target.target` and click on `Set as Target Platform` or `Reload Target Platform` in the top right corner
+9. Set the target platform in `org.eclipse.set.releng.target` by opening the file `org.eclipse.set.releng.target.target` and click on `Set as Target Platform` or `Reload Target Platform` in the top right corner
-9. Synchronize and launch the product in `org.eclipse.set.releng.set.product`
+10. Synchronize and launch the product in `org.eclipse.set.releng.set.product`
-10. Adapt the working directory in the launch configuration to a local directory, which contains an unpacked copy of a full Eclipse SET build (use a recent Github Actions build of the same branch for compatibility).
+11. Adapt the working directory in the launch configuration to a local directory, which contains an unpacked copy of a full Eclipse SET build (use a recent Github Actions build of the same branch for compatibility).

 # Production build